 So essentially quality backlinks signal to search engines if your site is recognized, trusted, and worthy of a top spot on search engine results pages (SERPs).
 However, the quantity of backlinks is important but takes a far backseat behind the quality of backlinks.
 In fact, backlinking is among the most important factors in SEO.

 This screenshot shows a website’s backlink profile among other data.

 This post is going to examine how links are graded by search engines, especially Google, the good and bad types of links, and, finally, we’ll look at what characteristics a good backlinking strategy should have in order for it to be successful.

 A link is considered a ‘vote’.
 The Google algorithm places a very high value on what links are being pointed to a page or site.
 However, these votes are not only about quantity, so make sure the quality of your links is also as high as possible.
 However if those ‘votes’ look like they are fraudulent or solely designed for SEO purposes and in pages of limited value to readers – building those low quality links can actually work against you.

 Authority of the Linking Site

 But it’s not just any old link.
 Novice SEO’s are tempted to thinking that because search engines care about links the more the better… right?

-Well, you’d be dead wrong.
+Well, you’d be mistaken in taking that approach.
 It is the quality not the number of links that matter.
 As well as the types of links that point to your site and where they are from.

 This image shows backlinks analyzed by AHREFS that have a good Domain Rating.